Fitness For Your Mind And Body

-As is widely known, all kinds of sport and workout have lots of positive effects on our body: muscle building, improving health indicators as well as the immune system resistance, keeping the body fit and strong.
+As is widely known, all kinds of sport and workouts have lots of positive effects on our body: muscle building, improving health indicators as well as the immune system resistance, keeping the body fit and strong.

 However, few know that regular training has also so-called “above-the-neck” (or mental) benefits.

-Indeed, recent studies show that it’s not only yoga, boxing, batting practice, rock climbing, and other activities that require both physical and mental concentration can significantly boost brain function.
+Indeed, recent studies show that it’s not only yoga, boxing, batting practice, rock climbing, and other activities that require both physical and mental concentration that can significantly boost brain function.
 An ordinary hitting the gym and jogging in the mornings have that very effect too.

 The brain, as well as muscles, need regular training.
 According to scientists, such physical activities as running, CrossFit, and dancing affect the work of the gray matter positively.
 The thing is the cardio workout starts the process of creating new neurons in the part of the brain responsible for memory, learning, and emotions.
 Thus, the more you train, the easier it is to learn and remember new information.

-Besides, training contributes to the serotonin production and increases the flow of oxygen to the brain, which, in turn, affects the ability to think clearly and creatively, which arises immediately after the physical activity and lasts for some hours.
+Besides, training contributes to serotonin production and increases the flow of oxygen to the brain, which, in turn, affects the ability to think clearly and creatively, which arises immediately after the physical activity and lasts for some hours.
 Besides, sporting enthusiasts can come up with more interesting ideas than their couch-potato colleagues.

 3. Concentration & Attention